sevvp/Week-9-Codepath/README.md

 Getting Started: Downloading and installing the GCP SDK on your local machine -
 To get started, we will need to download and install the GCP SDK on our machine. using [this](https://cloud.google.com/sdk/install) link, we can download it, and after it is installed, we will initialize it so the region and zone are correct.
-To initialize it, run ```gcloud init```, then run the command ```gcloud init```.
+To initialize it, run the command ```gcloud init```.
 Set the appropriate region and zone for you depending on where you are located, then to confirm your settings, run the command ```gcloud config list```.

 ![Initializing](https://github.com/sevvp/Week-9-Codepath/blob/master/Initializing%20GCP%20SDK.gif)